Corruption has been one of the hottest topics on the Brazilian agenda for the past few years for a number of reasons.

 The Administrative Misconduct Law also applies to anyone who, whether a public official or not, induces or takes part in an act of misconduct or else benefits directly or indirectly from such an act.

 In other words, the Administrative Misconduct Law may be – and is in fact – applied not only to public officials, but also to private persons or private companies interacting with the public sector that may benefit directly or indirectly from the acts in question.
-However, prosecution of such individuals and companies under the Administrative Misconduct Law only occurs when public officials are also involved.
+However, prosecution of such persons or companies under the Administrative Misconduct Law only occurs when public officials are also involved.

 The said acts of misconduct penalised under the Administrative Misconduct Law may be framed as those acts: (1) entailing unjust enrichment; (2) causing losses to the public treasury; or (3) running against the principles of the public administration.